DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 ### Building the Embed

-Now we have the emebed built with everything we want to display in it, we can move onto actually telling the library to build it and give us an `Embed` rather than an `EmbedBuilder`.
+Now we have the embed built with everything we want to display in it, we can move onto actually telling the library to build it and give us an `Embed` rather than an `EmbedBuilder`.

 The difference between an `Embed` & `EmbedBuilder` being that the `Embed` is what we send into discord (Shown below), and the `EmbedBuilder` is what allows us to construct it.